engrsriram/ClusterClipboard/README.md

 When ever User need to get those information , then can simple use `vclipb <key>` with privided key. this will fetch details from the Server with given key and display it into Stdout .

+## setup information
+### SERVER
+server.py is server script which is used to record all the copies .

+this should kept in machine from where all the machines can be assible.

+`python server.py`

+### CLIENT

+clipb   & vclipb both are python script which need to be kept in PATH variable. so that , it can be called from any where.

+example:

+`ping google.com  -c 3 | clipb pg`

+above command will records 3 ping result and related inforation , and save it in SERVER machine (machine where server.py runs).
+"pg" will act as a key , which can be used to retrive it later.

+to retrive use

+ `vclipb pg ` this will do stdout print result into command prompt.